Conobi/politiscales/questions.md

 The **Constructivists** consider that people build themselves from their environment (notably social) and that the characteristics that make them who they are, are acquired.

-On the contrary, the **Essentialists** consider that an individual is by nature how he/she is and that his/her characteristics which make this person who she/he is, are innate.
+On the contrary, the **Essentialists** consider that an individual is how they are by nature and that the characteristics that make them who they are, are innate.

 1. “One is not born, but rather becomes, a woman.”
 2. Differences in treatment and quality of life in our society show that racism is still omnipresent.